Stig-Johnny/cluster-gitops/storage/nfs-csi-driver/README.md

 - `kustomization.yaml`: Deploys the NFS CSI driver controller and node components.
 - `storageclass.yaml`: Defines a StorageClass using the NFS CSI driver, configured for your NFS server at 100.95.36.122:/volume1/docker.
 - `pvc.yaml`: Example PersistentVolumeClaim using the NFS StorageClass.
+- `nfs-demo-namespace.yaml`: Example namespace for demoing NFS storage.
+- `nfs-demo-pvc.yaml`: Example PersistentVolumeClaim in the demo namespace using the NFS StorageClass.
+- `nfs-demo-app.yaml`: Example Deployment mounting the NFS PVC in the demo namespace.
+- `demo/` — Contains a kustomization and all manifests for the NFS demo namespace, PVC, and app.
+Use this for testing and demonstration purposes.

 ## Prerequisites